0XDE57/SpaceProject/README.md

 # a space project
 Welcome to A Space Project.
 A project involving space...
-> Enjoy Galactic Space Exploration in a sate-of-the-art, hyper-realistic physics simulation of the entire universe!

 > Get a realistic sense of the cosmic scale; there's literally dozens of planets and traveling between them could take up to entire minutes!
+Enjoy Galactic Space Exploration in a sate-of-the-art, hyper-realistic physics simulation of the entire universe!

 ![screenshot](/Capture.PNG?raw=true)